svanas/sanctionooor/README.md

 ## warning

-This app will run a request for a U.S. Treasury-sanctioned smart contract on the Ethereum blockchain through [each and every known gateway provider](https://github.com/svanas/ethereum-node-list).
+This app will run a request for a U.S. Treasury-sanctioned smart contract on the Ethereum blockchain through [each and every known provider](https://github.com/svanas/ethereum-node-list).
 We need to assume all of them will log your IP address.
 Some of them will censor your transaction.
 Some of those censoring your transaction might block your API key from further usage.
 Worst case scenario and depending on your jurisdiction, you might incur in penalty or fines by the U.S. Department of Treasury.

 ## resources